-This is seriously the BEST Brownies Recipe out there!
+This is seriously the Best Brownies Recipe out there!
 These bake up perfectly thick, chewy, and stay moist for days.
-They have three different types of chocolate making them super decadent and extra fudgy.
+They have three types of chocolate making them super decadent and extra fudgy.
 Plus, they are SO easy and quick to make in less than an hour.
 You’ll never need another brownie recipe!

 Brownies on parchment paper, cut into squares.